Transpension: The Right Adjoint to the Pi-type: Introduction and Related Work

 CCHM cubical type theory \cite{cubical} provides the $\Glue$ type, which comes with introduction, elimination, $\beta$- and $\eta$-rules and which turns the univalence axiom into a theorem with computational behaviour.
 It also contains CCHM-Kan-fibrancy of all types as an axiom, in the form of the CCHM-Kan composition operator, with decreed computational behaviour that is defined by induction on the type.

-\item[Parametricity] Bernardy, Coquand and Moulin \cite{moulin-param3,moulin} (henceforth: Moulin et al.) internalize their (unary, but generalizable to $k$-ary) cubical set model of parametricity using two combinators $\Phi$ and $\Psi$ \cite{moulin}, a.k.a. $\name{extent}$ and $\Gel$ \cite{cavallo-harper-paramhott-pub}. $\Phi$ internalizes the presheaf structure of the function type, and $\Psi$ that of the universe.
+\item[Parametricity] Bernardy, Coquand and Moulin \cite{moulin-param3,moulin} (henceforth: BCM) internalize their (unary, but generalizable to $k$-ary) cubical set model of parametricity using two combinators $\Phi$ and $\Psi$ \cite{moulin}, a.k.a.\ $\name{extent}$ and $\Gel$ \cite{cavallo-harper-paramhott-journal}. $\Phi$ internalizes the presheaf structure of the function type, and $\Psi$ that of the universe.

 The combinator $\Phi$ and at first sight also $\Psi$ require that the cubical set model lacks diagonals.
 Indeed, to construct a value over the primitive interval, $\Phi$ and $\Psi$ each take one argument for every endpoint and one argument for the edge as a whole.
 Nested use of these combinators, e.g. to create a square, will take $(k+1)^2$ arguments for $k^2$ vertices, $2k$ sides and $1$ square as a whole but none for specifying the diagonal.
-For this reason, Moulin et al.'s type system enforces a form of \emph{affine} use of interval variables.
+For this reason, BCM's type system enforces a form of \emph{affine} use of interval variables.
+Similarly, connections as in CCHM \cite{cubical} are ruled out.
+In the current paper, we will see that these requirements are not absolute for $\Psi$: there is apparently a very natural `automatic' way to define the behaviour on diagonals and connections where the $\Psi$-type is not explicitly specified by its arguments.

 In earlier work with Vezzosi \cite{paramdtt}, we have internalized parametricity instead using the $\Glue$ type \cite{cubical} and its dual $\Weld$.
 Later on, we added a primitive $\mill$ \cite{psh-charting-design-space} for swapping $\Weld$ and $\Pi(i : \IX)$.
-These operations are sound in presheaves over any base category where we can multiply with $\IX$, and therefore strictly less expressive than $\Phi$ which is not.
-Discreteness of all types was internalized as a non-computing \emph{path degeneracy} axiom.
+These operations are sound in presheaves over any base category where we can multiply with $\IX$ -- including cube categories with diagonals or connections -- and are (therefore) strictly less expressive than $\Phi$ which is not.
+Discreteness of all types was internalized as a non-computing \emph{path degeneracy} axiom.\footnote{It is worth noting that it was not possible to use affine interval variables in the setting of \cite{paramdtt}: The type system features parametric $\Pi$-types which are modelled as ordinary $\Pi$-types with non-discrete domain.
+Discreteness of the $\Pi$-type can be proven solely from discreteness of the codomain, simply by swapping interval variable and function argument.
+This is however not possible in the affine setting, where only variables introduced prior to an interval variable are taken to be fresh for that interval variable and the exchange rule with an interval variable only works one way.}

 \item[Directed] Weaver and Licata \cite{weaver-licata-dua} use a bicubical set model to show that directed HoTT \cite{riehl-shulman-dtt} can be soundly extended with a directed univalence \emph{axiom}.